samflavin/Materia-UI-Panda/README.md

 - Add a note to the UI indicating that all fields are required.
 On Save, validate that all inputs have a value.
 (You can do this by making the HTML inputs required.)
   - Optionally, make sure the text entered isn't too long.

-- Improve the styling of the page using Bootstrap & custom CSS
-  - Improve the table layout.
-Give alternating rows a difference in color.
-  - Make the buttons more UX friendly -- Red for delete, etc. Green for save.
-  - Add a trash can icon for the delete button.
-  - Make the page responsive -- Bootstrap Grid & Containers will be helpful!

 ### Enhanced Edit

 Currently, if you typo something, it must be removed and re-added to fix it.
 An edit feature would be a great enhancement.